Majenayu/Hack_titans/replit.md

 # PALS - Patient Access and Logging System

 ## Overview
 PALS is a comprehensive medical kit application that allows patients to manage their medical records and prescriptions with detailed health information, while enabling doctors to access patient information based on privacy settings.
+Now includes an AI-powered emergency assistance feature.

-**Current State**: Fully configured and running in Replit environment with structured prescription format and enhanced UI.
+**Current State**: Fully configured and running in Replit environment with structured prescription format, enhanced UI, and emergency medical assistance feature.

 ## Project Architecture